apnea/ai-paper-stream/README.md

 3. **[Triton: An Intermediate Language and Compiler for Tiled Neural Network Computations](http://www.eecs.harvard.edu/~htk/publication/2019-mapl-tillet-kung-cox.pdf):** THE original Triton paper.
 So modest.
 But all your base is belong to us.
 One script to rule them all, and in the tensor to bind them. https://github.com/openai/triton https://triton-lang.org/main/index.html

 4. **[The Cache Performance and Optimizations of Blocked Algorithms](https://suif.stanford.edu/papers/lam-asplos91.pdf):** Comprehensive study of blocking algorithms and how they can take advantage of memory hierarchies.
 Referenced in the Triton literature

+5. **[FlashAttention-2: Faster Attention with Better Parallelism and Work Partitioning](https://tridao.me/publications/flash2/flash2.pdf):** The Attention layers scale *quadratically* in compute and memory with context length.
+Tri Dao's work improves this by rescheduling with better work partitioning to get device util up to ~70%.
+Has been implemented in Triton.